dunland/snakeJS/README.md

-# snakeJS
+# Wandwurm

-a.k.a.
-"Werner"/Wärmer a.k.a.
 Wandheizungsauslegungsgenerator in JavaScript

 see the [Log](Log.md) file for the full programming log and annotations